 Duplicates and similar-looking photos can waste a lot of space in your photo library if you’re not careful.
 This article goes over how to locate and dispose of duplicate photos.
 Plus, we’ll share some other tips and tricks on how to keep your library clutter-free.

-How to find and delete duplicate photos on iPhone
+How to delete duplicate photos on iPhone

 How to remove duplicate iPhone photos using Gemini Photos